yagasoft/Dynamics365-CrmTextParser/README.md

   + Unique construct that guarantees it won't occur naturally in any text, which increases the solution's robustness
   + Supports parsing expressions; e.g., x>1&&y<3, which can also be used with column values
+  + Supports selecting sub-text in the output using regular expressions for post-processing (see post-processors below)
   + Constructs:
     + Column: retrieve a column value from CRM
     + Preload: performance improvement by caching from CRM
     + Reference: loads related rows from CRM, or executes a FetchXML or Action
-    + Info: displays information related to the current row
+    + Row info: displays information related to the current row
+	+ User info: displays information related to the current user, or the user with the given ID
     + Template: defines a block of text for reuse to be referenced later in the text
     + Discard: performs an operation and then discards the result
     + Replace: replace a pattern in the text
     + Dictionary: retrieve a value from the key-value table from CRM
     + Common config: retrieve a column value from the Common Configuration table
+    + Inline config: set options on the fly
   + Preprocessors:
     + Store: stores the value so far in the pipeline in memory
     + Read: restores the value from memory
     + Distinct: keeps only unique rows retrieved by the reference-construct
     + Order: orders the rows retrieved by the reference-construct
+	+ Localise: sets the language of the construct context
   + Post-processors:
     + Store and Read
     + String ops
-      + Length, Index, Substring, Trim, Pad, Truncate, Upper, Lower, Sentence case, Title case, Extract text, Replace, Split
+      + Length, Index, Substring, Trim, Pad, Truncate, Upper, Lower, Sentence case, Title case, Extract text, Replace, Split, HTML
     + Format:
       + Date and Number
     + Collection: